OriginalMadman/Ars-Magica-Open-License/README.md

 You'll want to start with the the *Ars Magica - Definitive Edition \(Core Rules\).md* file in the [/reviewed](/reviewed/) folder to explore one of the best RPG ever made. **Headsup: Unlike the rest of the books, Definitive Edition is too large (582 pages) for GitHub to render it - you have to download the file!**

-**Update: The markdown version of *Ars Magica Definitive Edition \(Core Rules\).md* now has clickable convenience links for TOC, All Virtues & Flaws, Complete Spells Index, Spell Guidelines Index, Bestiary Index, and (wip) Traditional Index.
+**Update: The markdown version of *Ars Magica Definitive Edition \(Core Rules\).md* now has clickable convenience links for TOC, All Virtues & Flaws, Complete Spells Index, Spell Guidelines Index, Bestiary Index, and Traditional Index.
 Should be a breeze to navigate.**
 <br/>
 <br/>